elewa-academy/elewa-academy.github.io/README.md

-# Welcome to Elewa's Open Curriculum
+# Welcome to our Open Curriculum

 > This site is under active development.
 Feedback and pull requests welcome!